Russian Orthodox Patriarchal Parishes in the USA

 The Russian Orthodox Church in the USA is the name of the group of parishes of the Russian Orthodox Church in America that are under the canonical authority of the Patriarch of Moscow and all Rus'.
 They were previously known as the Russian Exarchate of North America before autocephaly was granted to the Orthodox Church in America (OCA) in 1970.
-According to the US Religion Census of 2010, there were 12,377 congregants, but only 1900 regularly attended.
-There are 31 parishes and 2 monastic communities.
+According to a census of Orthodox Christians in the United States by Alexei Krindatch for 2020, there were 9,773 adherents, but only 1,562 regularly attended.
+There are 30+ parishes and 2 monastic communities.

 Bishops

 Vicar of His Holiness Patriarch of Moscow and All Russia, Administrator of the Patriarchal parishes in the USA: